Tyrrrz/Tyrrrz.me/src/data/blog-posts/reverse-engineering-youtube/Post.md

 ### Adaptive streams

-YouTube also offers video-only and audio-only streams.
+YouTube also uses video-only and audio-only streams.
 These come at highest available qualities, with no limitations.

 Similarly to muxed streams, metadata for these streams can be extracted from `adaptive_fmts` parameter.
-Here's how the metadata for each of them looks:
+Here's how it looks:

 ```ini
 itag=134